 Rolling the Yule Log

 Another tradition that is supposed to scare away evil spirits, as well as to bring fertility and good luck, is rolling the yule log.
-The log, usually a sturdy oak with attached ropes, is rolled through the whole village or town to gather all the failures, the bad thoughts and deeds of the passing year.
-At the end of the procession the log is burned in a bonfire thus symbolically burning all the misfortune and sorrow to make a fresh start into the new year.
+The log, usually a sturdy oak with attached ropes, is rolled through the whole village or town to gather all the failures, the bad thoughts, and deeds of the passing year.
+At the end of the procession, the log is burned in a bonfire thus symbolically burning all the misfortune and sorrow to make a fresh start into the new year.
 Rolling of the log is a joyous event attended by many villagers or townspeople and often includes some singing and dancing as well.
-If you happen to be around Riga on the 21st December you should participate in the festivities!
+If you happen to be in Riga around Christmas time you should participate in the festivities!